 PMD is a type of genetic disease called a leukodystrophy.
 Leukodystrophies are conditions that affect your nervous system’s white matter, including myelin, the protective covering over your nerves.
 In PMD, your body doesn’t create enough myelin.

-PMD affects more men and people assigned male at birth than women and people assigned female at birth.
-It is an X-linked genetic disorder, meaning it occurs because of a mutation on one X chromosome.
+PMD mostly affects males.
+It's an X-linked genetic disorder, meaning it occurs because of a mutation on one X chromosome.

 There are two types of Pelizaeus-Merzbacher disease: